Tweener/kmpshipdoc/docs/features/publishing/google-play.md

 KMPShip comes preconfigured for automated deployment to the Google Play Console using GitHub Actions.
 However, it still requires a few one-time manual configuration steps to securely connect the app to the Play Console and prepare it for publishing.

-Automated deployment to the Google Play Store is essential for delivering updates and new features to your Android users efficiently.

-This guide will help you set up the necessary configurations, including keystore generation, Google Cloud Service Account creation, and GitHub Actions integration for automated publishing.

 ---

 ## Step 1: Keystore setup